Vahab-Programmer/.DDF-Generator/README.md

 # .DDF File Generator
 I Programmed A C Plus Plus Program To Generate .DDF File Generator

-A .ddf file often called a Data Definition Format file
+A .ddf file often called a Diamond Directive File file

 When You Want To Create A .CAB File you can Generate a .DDF File using The Program With